 Patient access to medical records

 Patients have a right to access their medical records, and laws are changing to protect this right more fully.
-In the U.S., a new federal privacy rule gave patients access to clinical notes starting in April 2021.
-That means that clinicians and hospitals must provide patients with easy access to their health information, including notes and test results, in a fully automated, low-cost manner.
+In the U.S., a new federal privacy rule gave patients access to clinical notes starting in 2021.
+That means clinicians and hospitals must provide patients with easy access to their health information, including notes and test results, in a fully automated, low-cost manner.

 Open clinical notes